-During fiscal 2021, the Company received a Singapore government grant pursuant to its Job Support Scheme.
+During fiscal 2022 and fiscal 2021, the Company received Singapore government grant pursuant to its Job Support Scheme.
 The primary objective of the Job Support Scheme is to assist companies in retaining local employees during the global pandemic.
-Similar to the Singapore government grant our operations in the United Kingdom were also recipients of the government backed Job Retention Scheme.
-Proceeds from the Job Support Scheme and the Job Retention Scheme were approximately \$372,000 and \$119,000, respectively.
-Future benefit from these government job schemes will be dependent on availability and our ability to qualify for the assistance and we cannot be certain future benefits will be obtained.
+Grants from the Job Support Scheme in fiscal 2022 and fiscal 2021 totaled approximately \$93,000 and \$372,000, respectively.
+Our operations in the United Kingdom also received grants from the government backed Job Retention Scheme.
+During fiscal 2021, the Company received grants from the Job Retention Scheme totaling approximately \$119,000.
+Future benefit from these government job schemes will be dependent on availability and our ability to qualify for the assistance.
+We cannot be certain future benefits will be obtained.

-Our revenues and results of operations have not been materially impacted by inflation or changing prices in the past two fiscal years, except as described above.
+Our revenues and results of operations have not been materially impacted by inflation or changing prices in the past two fiscal years, except as described below.